Operation Independence: State of emergency

-During his brief interlude as the nation's chief executive, interim President Ítalo Lúder extended the operation to the whole of the country through Decrees noº 2270, 2271 and 2272, issued on 6 July 1975.
+During his brief interlude as the nation's chief executive, interim President Ítalo Luder extended the operation to the whole of the country through Decrees noº 2270, 2271 and 2272, issued on 6 July 1975.
 The July decrees created a Defense Council headed by the president, and including his ministers and the chiefs of the armed forces.
 It was given the command of the national and provincial police and correctional facilities and its mission was to "annihilate the actions of subversive elements throughout the country."
 Military control and the state of emergency was thus generalized to all of the country.
 The "counter-insurgency" tactics used by the French during the 1957 Battle of Algiers —such as relinquishing of civilian control to the military, state of emergency, block warden system ("quadrillage"), etc.— were perfectly imitated by the Argentine military.

 These "annihilation Action decrees" are the source of the charges against Isabel Perón, which called for her arrest in Madrid more than thirty years later, in January 2007, but she was never extradited to Argentina due to her advanced age.
 The country was then divided into five military zones through a 28 October 1975 directive of struggle against subversion.
 As had been done during the 1957 Battle of Algiers, each zone was divided in subzones and areas, with its corresponding military responsibles.
 General Antonio Domingo Bussi replaced Acdel Vilas in December 1975 as responsible of the military operations.
 A reported 656 people disappeared in Tucumán between 1974 and 1979, 75% of which were laborers and labor union officials.

 Operation

 1975

+On 5 January 1975, an Army DHC-6 transport plane was downed near the Monteros mountains while on a reconnaissance mission, apparently shot down by the Guerrillas.
+All thirteen on board that were killed, were mostly officers from Third Army Corps, including the Fifth Brigade commander, Brigadier-General Ricardo Agustín Muñoz and his superior Major-General Enrique Eugenio Salgado were killed.
+The military believe a heavy machine gun had downed the aircraft.

-The deployment was completed by 9 February.
-The guerrillas who had laid low when the mountain brigade first arrived, soon began to strike at the commando units.
-It was during the second week of February that a platoon from the commando companies was ambushed at Río Pueblo Viejo, resulting in the deaths of an NCO and two guerrillas.
+The deployment on the ground was completed by 9 February.
+The guerrillas, who had laid low when the 5th Brigade first arrived, soon began to strike at the mountain units.
+On 14 February a 60-strong combat team under the command of Captain Juan Carlos Jones-Tamayo from the mountain brigade clashed with 20 guerrillas at Río Pueblo Viejo, and in the ensuing gun-battle 29-year old First Lieutenant Héctor Cáceres (a commando) was killed attempting to get to the aid of Lieutenant Rodolfo Richter (also a commando) that had been designated as point-man and had been badly wounded.
+Second Lieutenant Daniel Arias and Corporal Juan Orellana of the combat team were also wounded and two guerrillas were killed, Héctor Enrique Toledo and Víctor Pablo Lasser.